 - Have at least one Dreamcast game disc image ready to test – These are typically .bin, .gdi or .cdi files

 - Dreamcast BIOS file – This is explained in more detail here, you do not actually need a copy of the original Dreamcast BIOS, but will help in terms of better compatibility with more games.

 - To play games, you will ideally need a controller – You can mess around using keyboard controls, but make life easier by using a decent controller.
-The 8bitdo Pro 2 Bluetooth Controller is an excellent all round controller and can also be connected by USB for even better performance in terms latency.
+The 8bitdo Pro 2 Bluetooth Controller is an excellent all-round controller and can also be connected by USB for even better performance in terms of latency.

 Step 1 – Download Dreamcast BIOS File

 Now, this first step is not actually a requirement for Dreamcast emulation, so if you are having trouble locating the file or just want to press on without it, then skip straight to the next step in this guide.

 If you are seeking the Dreamcast BIOS file, then you need to search online for a file called ‘dc_boot.bin’, This is not usually difficult to find with an online search.

 Once you have downloaded this file, you will need to place it in a folder called ‘dc’ which has to be created in the retroarch ‘system’ folder, for example:-

 Step 2 – Download The Sega Dreamcast ‘Flycast’ Core In RetroArch

 (Note that your version of RetroArch may appear different to the following images, purely because of the theme it is using.
 Do not worry about this, the process we are going through here is the same regardless of theme.)